marksherriff/uvacs-advising/bacs/declaring.md

 parent: BACS Information
 ---

+1. TOC
+{:toc}

 # Declaring the BACS Major

-__Last updated: 11/08/2022__
+__Last updated: 6/12/2023__

 ## Who can declare?

 The BACS was created for College students who want to study computer science and combine that with the study of how computing applies in other fields of the arts and sciences.
 SEAS students are not eligible to declare the BACS and should instead declare the CS minor or the BSCS as a second major.
 Students from other schools should contact the Director of the BACS program at [bacsdirector@virginia.edu](mailto:bacsdirector@virginia.edu).

 ## New degree with new requirements

-Perhaps you have heard there are new "foundation courses" for CS majors.
-These are part of a new version of the BA in CS degree, which we’ll call the "New BACS" in this document.
+Effective Summer 2022, a "new" version of the BACS major came into existence.
+Almost every student who declares the BA in CS in Summer 2022 and later will complete the requirements for this "new" version of the BACS.
 Some current majors are completing the "Old BACS", but they all had to complete CS2110 (an "old" course) by the end of Fall 2021.
 Any student taking CS2100 in Spring 2022 or later must do the "New BACS", and in order to declare you must have met its prerequisites.

 * What are the prerequisites?
 CS1110 or equivalent with a C+ or higher, and CS2100 or equivalent with a C+ or higher.
 * Where can I find the requirements for the "New BACS"?
 The official degree requirements are in the [2022-23 Undergraduate Record]( {{ site.data.externallinks.bacs_undergraduate_record }}).

-__Can I declare the "Old BACS"?__  Only if you complete CS2150 with a C+ or higher by the end of Fall 2022.
-You will also need to complete CS 3330 by the end of Spring 2023.
-We won’t be teaching these "old" courses again, so they and the Old BACS are being phased out.
+__Can I declare the "Old BACS"?__  Only if you completed CS2150 with a C+ or higher by the end of Fall 2022.
+If you did but did not complete CS 3330 by the end of Spring 2023, contact the Program Director for advice.
+(We won’t be teaching "old" courses like CS2110, CS2150 and CS3330 again, so they and the Old BACS are being phased out.)

+## Transfer Students

-Transfer students who believe they have met the prerequisites to declare should contact the BACS Director by emailing [bacsdirector@virginia.edu](mailto:bacsdirector@virginia.edu) to be advised and have any questions of course equivalencies resolved.
+Transfer students who believe they have met the prerequisites to declare with courses from their previous school can declare the major when they arrive.
+Those starting in the Fall semester should attend UVA's summer orientation, when staff from the CS department will advise new transfer students, evaluate course equivalencies, help them get into classes they need, etc. Fall students who don't attend summer orientation and students arriving in Spring should contact the BACS Director by emailing [bacsdirector@virginia.edu](mailto:bacsdirector@virginia.edu) to be advised and have any questions of course equivalencies resolved.

+__Important:__ Transfer students should not carry out the instructions below about how to declare until they have been advised by someone in the CS department.

+As noted in the [Undergraduate Record]( {{ site.data.externallinks.bacs_undergraduate_record }}, transfer students who have not completed the degree’s pre-requisites (CS 1110 or equivalent and CS 2100 or equivalent, with grades of C+ or higher) before their first semester in residence cannot be accepted into the major.
+Students missing CS 2100 can "defer" the major and then declare after Fall if they earn a C+ in CS 2100.
+Students who take CS 2100 in their 5th semester __can__ complete all the degree requirements in 8 semesters, but there is little flexiblity or room for error.
+(We strongly recommend students in this situation have a "Plan B" for another major and also take courses toward that major in their first semester at UVA.)

+Due to prerequisite dependencies, it is nearly impossible for third-year students who have not completed CS 1100 or its equivalent to complete the BA in CS in the four remaining semesters.
+It is important that students transferring to the University as third-years complete the equivalent of CS 1110 and ideally CS 2100 before coming to UVA.
+The ability to complete the degree in a timely fashion is one factor that will determine if you are accepted into the degree program.

 ## Getting Information and Advising Before You Declare

 You might have questions.
 You might want to meet with someone to get info or advice before you declare.
 We definitely want to help, but there are literally hundreds of students who declare the BACS each year, so we have a system to try to get you the info you need.
 We just can’t have one-on-one meetings with everyone.
 Of course, if what we provide doesn’t answer all your questions, we will meet!
 But before that, here are steps to take.

 1. There’s an info video recorded for those who are thinking of declaring.
 See the [Video Library]({{baseurl}}/video_library.html) on the menu to the left.